grammyjs/website/site/docs/resources/faq.md

 ::: tip Passing entities instead of formatting
 You can pre-parse the entities for Telegram if you want, and specify `entities` when sending your message.
 Your message text could then be a regular string.
-That way, you don't have to worry about escaping weird characters.
+That way, you don’t have to worry about escaping weird characters.
 This may look like it needs more code, but in fact it is the far more reliable and fool-proof solution to this problem.
 :::

 ### 401 Unauthorized

 Your bot token is wrong.
-Maybe you think it's right.
+Maybe you think it’s right.
 It is not.
 Talk to [@BotFather](https://t.me/BotFather) to see what your token is.